Skip to main content

 Protections Against Interference

-The protected person has the right to petition the court at any time, either to end the conservatorship or to request a different conservator.
+The protected person has the right to petition the court at any time.
+They can ask to end the conservatorship or to request a different conservator.
 This can even be done through an informal letter to the court.
-Arizona law takes this right seriously.
-Anyone who knowingly interferes with the transmission of such a request may be held in contempt of court.
+Anyone who knowingly interferes with sending such a request may be held in contempt of court.

 A person who knowingly interferes with the transmission of this request may be found in contempt of court.